 - Significantly lower costs for some populations: If you fit the bill for Health IQ and have a healthy lifestyle and good health markers like waist-to-hip ratio and a lower resting heart rate, you could seriously benefit from Health IQ’s lower life insurance rates.

-- Benefits for those with controlled diseases: If you have diabetes or hypertension, getting affordable health insurance can be difficult, even if you work hard to keep these conditions well under control.
+- Benefits for those with controlled diseases: If you have diabetes or hypertension, getting affordable life insurance can be difficult, even if you work hard to keep these conditions well under control.
 With Health IQ, you can get a lower life insurance premium when you have these issues under control.

 - A variety of options: With 35 partner insurance companies, Health IQ can give you access to an assortment of term life insurance plans from a variety of companies, so you’re sure to find something that will suit your needs.